Warren Buffett jumps into local politics to fight streetcar

 Buffett's tiny headquarters staff of about two dozen people isn't likely to add to the number of people using the streetcar even if it does go right past their front door because it will only extend about seven blocks west of the office.

-But the conglomerate Buffett leads as Chairman and CEO does own more than 90 companies worldwide, including the BNSF railroad, Geico insurance, several major utilities and an eclectic assortment of manufacturing and retail businesses such as Dairy Queen and Precision Castparts.
-Berkshire also holds several hundred millions of dollars of stocks, including major investments in Apple, Coca-Cola and Bank of America.
+But the conglomerate Buffett leads as chairman and CEO owns more than 90 companies worldwide, including the BNSF railroad, Geico insurance, several major utilities and an eclectic assortment of manufacturing and retail businesses such as Dairy Queen and Precision Castparts.
+Berkshire also holds about $300 billion dollars worth of stocks, including major investments in Apple, Coca-Cola and Bank of America.